Munroe station (Pittsburgh)

-Munroe is a station on the Port Authority of Allegheny County's light rail network, located in Bethel Park, Pennsylvania.
-The street level stop is designed as a small commuter stop, serving area residents who walk to the train so they can be taken toward Downtown Pittsburgh.
+Munroe station is a stop on the Pittsburgh Light Rail network, operated by Pittsburgh Regional Transit, serving Bethel Park, Pennsylvania.
+It is a small, street-level stop used by local residents traveling to and from Downtown Pittsburgh.
+The station consists of two low-level side platforms for street-level boarding and is not accessible.

 The stop straddles West Munroe Street so that stationary rail vehicles do not block the road.
 There is a small shelter for northbound passengers.